Etix Everywhere Borealis data centre goes 100% green

-In total the company secured 45 MW of green power in Q4 2018 to support the expansion of its HPC & blockchain data centres in Iceland.
+In total the company secured 45 MW of green power in Q4 2018 to support the expansion of its HPC - blockchain data centers in Iceland.

 One contract was signed with Landsvirkjun, the National Power Company of Iceland, for 25 MW of green power, another one with ON Power for more than 10 MW, while another that had already been signed in 2016 with HS Orka was renewed.

-Etix Everywhere Borealis (part of Etix Everywhere and Etix Blockchain) asserts these power purchase agreements will provide its data centre sites with renewable and reliable hydro and geothermal power.
-Its existing facilities have been built to make the most of Iceland’s data centre-friendly conditions.
+Etix Everywhere Borealis (part of Etix Everywhere and Etix Blockchain) asserts these power purchase agreements will provide its data center sites with renewable and reliable hydro and geothermal power.
+Its existing facilities have been built to make the most of Iceland's data center-friendly conditions.

 Furthermore, a power transmission contract was signed on December 21st 2018 with Landsnet, the Icelandic Transmission Operator, to ensure the delivery of the aforementioned power.